 The Awardee must maintain financial management systems that include standard accounting practices, sufficient internal controls, a clear audit trail, and written cost allocation procedures, as necessary.
 The Awardee's financial management systems must be capable of distinguishing expenditures attributable to its award from expenditures not attributable to its award.
 The systems must be able to identify costs by programmatic year and by budget category and to differentiate between direct and indirect costs or administrative costs.
-For further details about the Awardee's financial management responsibilities, refer to OMB Circular A-102 and its implementing regulations (45 CFR Part 2541) or A-110 (2 CFR Part 215) and it's implementing regulations (45 CFR Part 2543), as applicable.
+For further details about the Awardee's financial management responsibilities, refer to OMB Circular A-102 and its implementing regulations (45 CFR Part 2541) or A-110 (2 CFR Part 215) and it's implementing regulations (45 CFR Part 2543), as other applicable OMB regulaions.
+These regulations are currentlyunder review and likely to be amended.